Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Introduction

-With the knowledge regarding the nature of the different layers from the probing experiments, we investigate the effect of optimizing the information from the corresponding target encoders in the intermediate LLM representations.
-Inspired by the recent works in embedding predictive architectures for self-supervised learning~\cite{jepa, mae}, we propose \textbf{\modelname} to distill~\cite{kd} knowledge from the target encoders into the LLM's representation space.
+From our probing experiments, we also observe that the middle LLM layers are optimal for embedding visual information inside the LLM based on the layer-wise representation quality trend.
+Consequently, we investigate the effect of optimizing the intermediate LLM representations against the expert visual features at specific layers.
+Inspired by the recent works in embedding predictive architectures for self-supervised learning~\cite{jepa}, we propose \textbf{\modelname} (\textbf{Vis}ual \textbf{Per}ception \textbf{L}anguage \textbf{M}odel) to distill~\cite{kd} knowledge from the expert visual encoders into the LLM's representations during the pre-training (PT) stage.
 Specifically, we optimize an embedding loss between the target feature and the embedding predictor output at the corresponding LLM layer (\cref{fig:teaser}c).
-Note that we still use features from a base encoder as inputs to the language model.
-Furthermore, we incorporate a specialized set of tokens, $\langle t \rangle$, enriched with target-specific information into the LLM's input sequence, fostering an implicit visual chain of thought and enhancing the model's ability to handle target information-friendly queries.
-We hypothesize that optimizing the embeddings during the PT stage results in \modelname outperforming the baselines owing to a better initialization of the (MLP) projector for the IFT stage.
-We validate the hypothesis in \cref{sec:probe} using probes for our \modelname, demonstrating improved performance in the initial LLM layers, indicating a more effective projection of vision features.
-Our experiments in \cref{sec:exp} illustrate the effectiveness of our embedding optimization and special tokens, $\langle t \rangle $, on various benchmarks while outperforming the baselines under the same settings.
+Note that we still use features from a base encoder as inputs to the LLM.
+Furthermore, we incorporate a specialized set of tokens, $\langle t \rangle$, enriched with target information into the LLM's input sequence, fostering an implicit visual chain of thought~\cite{goyal2024think, icot} while enhancing the model's ability to handle spatial and depth reasoning queries.
+Our experiments in \cref{sec:exp} illustrate the effectiveness of our approach on various benchmarks while outperforming the baselines.
+To summarize, our contributions are: